There has been a large amount of research carried out in recent years surrounding vocabulary with some very troubling outcomes.

 Tiered Words:

-At St Alban’s, we believe in the Tiered Vocabulary approach where words are categorised into three tiers.
-These tiers are based on frequency, complexity and meaning.
+All vocabulary can be placed into three tiers; these tiers are based on frequency, complexity and meaning.
 As teachers, we know that a robust vocabulary supports reading comprehension and reinforces understanding of new and difficult texts.
-Using a tiered approach to vocabulary instruction assists the development of language acquisition and promotes a strong foundation for literacy across content areas.

 • Tier 1 Words: Basic words that are commonly used in spoken language.

-• Tier 2 Words: Academic Vocabulary appearing frequently across content areas.
+Tier 2 Words: Academic Vocabulary appearing frequently across content areas.

 • Tier 3 Words: Low frequency words that occur within specific domains.